LU-B4N-PUS/AC-Magnetometry/README.md

 - **Realistic units**: replace the natural units (`GAMMA = 1.0`) with NV-center numbers (`gamma_e / 2pi ≈ 28 GHz/T`) and typical T2*/T2
-  values (~1 µs / ~1 ms) to get an actual field sensitivity in T/√Hz —
+  values (~1 µs / ~1 ms) to get an actual field sensitivity in T/√Hz
-  directly comparable to published NV magnetometer specs.
 - **1/f noise**: swap the Lorentzian PSD for a `1/f` power law (more realistic for many solid-state qubits) and see how the optimal sequence choice changes — this is an open research question in the DD literature.
-- **Non-ideal pulses**: replace instantaneous pi-pulses with finite- duration pulses (this is where QuTiP's `mesolve` genuinely earns its keep over the filter-function shortcut, since finite pulse width breaks the simple y(t) picture).
+- **Non-ideal pulses**: replace instantaneous pi-pulses with finite- duration pulses (this is where QuTiP's `mesolve`  over the filter-function shortcut, since finite pulse width breaks the simple y(t) picture).
-- **Real target signal**: if you want to tie this back to the structural/grid-monitoring idea directly, replace the single-tone AC signal with something like a power-line harmonic spectrum (50 Hz
+- **Real target signal**: replace the single-tone
+  AC signal with something like a power-line harmonic spectrum (50 Hz
   + odd harmonics) and ask which CPMG order best isolates the fundamental from the harmonics.